evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 60,5kWh and a net capacity of 58kWh, meaning you have a 2,5kWh buffer for protection.
 (4,1%).
+The battery is a Lithium-Ion battery based on [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.
 The [WLTP range](../../../../guides/understandingrange/wltp) is 420 km (261 mi).
 The consumption is 13,8kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 88kW.
 A full charge from 0 - 100% would take 45 minutes, while a more common scenario of 10-80% would take 24 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 60% resulting in an actual charge speed including time loss on 86kW.
 Each charge session would take 23 minutes and 58 seconds.